gerth2/gerth2.github.io/_drafts/data_acq.md

 Taking a hint from some work that 254 had done in prior years, we decided to do a web-based user interface for the Tuning Engineer.
 This has a number of advantages:

-1. Cross-platform and no extra install: Any computer with a web browser and ethernet/wifi connection can be used for tuning.
+1. Cross-platform and no extra install: Any computer with a web browser and Ethernet/WiFi connection can be used for tuning.
 And, tablets make you look cool.
-2. Sits on top of the already-required ethernet network on the robot.
+2. Sits on top of the already-required Ethernet network on the robot.
 3. Flexible GUI design to ensure interaction is smooth, consistent, and easy.

 Conveniently, when desktop simulation started being more of a thing in 2019, this architecture dovetailed well - actually, the webserver "just worked".
 We had to adjust a few paths in simulation to account for the fact the desktop filesystem wasn't the same as the roboRIO's.
 But, otherwise, a desktop pc can host the same web interface on `localhost` as the roboRIO.